oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/overview.md

 The typical Domain on PV use case is for an application life cycle that requires persisting changes to the permanent file system.

-For example, you might use frameworks like Meta data service (MDS), Oracle Application Development Framework (ADF), or Oracle Service Bus (OSB).
+For example, you might use frameworks like Meta Data Service (MDS), Oracle Application Development Framework (ADF), or Oracle Service Bus (OSB).
 These frameworks require a running domain and the lifecycle operations are persisted to the file system.
 Typically, after the initial domain is created, you use tools like Fusion Middleware Control, product-specific WLST functions, the WebLogic Server Administration Console, the Service Bus Console, or JDeveloper for lifecycle operations.
 The changes are managed by